-We will explore differences in the primary outcomes of lease-up in opportunity areas and neighborhood quality exposure across the following broad set of characteristics:
+The core subgroups we will examine for differences in the short-run primary outcomes of lease-up in an opportunity area and neighborhood quality exposure are: (1) Race of house-holder; and (2) Administering PHA (Seattle Housing Authority vs. King County Housing Authority).

-(1); (2); (3); and Children Characteristics.